portfolio-performance/portfolio-help/docs/en/concepts/performance/time-weighted.md

     ![](images/demo-portfolio-03-info.svg)

 We will use a **2-year reporting period** starting from June 12, 2021 in the following examples.
 Since the initial purchase of `share-1` for 155 EUR occurred outside of this reporting period, there are only two cash flows that impact the performance.
-By June 12, the market value of `share-1` (MVB) was increased to 177.94 EUR; see the first chart in Figure 2.
+By June 12, 2021 the market value of `share-1` (MVB) was increased to 177.94 EUR; see the first chart in Figure 2.

 Figure: Portfolio from demo-portfolio-3.xml (2 years reporting period).{class=pp-figure}

 ![](images/TTWROR-manual-calculation-demo-portfolio-03.svg)

-If there aren't any cashflows in a holding period such as in HP1, one can use the [simple rate of return](index.md) formula: `r = MVE/MVB - 1 = 160.26/177.94 - 1 = - 0.0994` or - 9.94%.
+If there aren't any cashflows in a holding period such as in HP1, one can use the [simple rate of return](index.md) formula: `r = MVE/MVB - 1 = 160.26/177.94 - 1 = - 0.0994` or - 9.94% for HP1.

 The second holding period however starts just before a cash inflow (+ 84 EUR).
 The MVE is 264.57 EUR.
-According to Equation 1 the rate of return `r = 264.57 / (160.26 + 84)` or 8.31%.
+According to Equation 1 the rate of return `r = 264.57 + 0 / (160.26 + 84)` or 8.31%.
 By adding the cash inflow to the denominator, the influence of this cash flow on performance is neutralized.

 The MVB of the HP3 is the same as the MVE of HP2 or 264.57 EUR.
 There is a cash inflow of 67 EUR and the MVE = 426.82 EUR.
 The performance `r = 426.82 / (264.57 + 67)` or 28.73%.

 It's important to emphasize that the timing of the cash flows is not considered in this calculation.
 It doesn't matter whether HP1 is short or long.
 Additionally, the performance is calculated independently of the size of the cash flow, with the cash inflow being added to the beginning Market Value of the Portfolio (MVB).
 This approach contrasts with the money-weighted rate of return calculation, where both timing and size of cash flows are taken into account.

-For each period, you need MVB or MVE<sub>t-1</sub> and the current MVE<sub>t</sub> period.
+For each period, you need MVB<sub>t</sub> (or MVE<sub>t-1</sub>) and the MVE<sub>t</sub> period.
 Because the market value is determined at the end of the trading day (closing price), MVE<sub>t-1</sub> is also the value immediately before the cashflow at the beginning of the day.

 !!!
 Note
     One could argue that, as we are required to add the cash flow CFin to MVE<sub>t-1</sub> (as per Equation 1), an alternative approach is to consider the market value of MVE<sub>t</sub>, which already includes this cash flow CFin<sub>t</sub>.
 However, it's important to note that throughout the day, market forces may cause fluctuations in the original MVE<sub>t-1</sub>, and these variations should be excluded when determining the market value at the beginning of the day, just before the cash flow.